facebook/flow/_posts/2015-11-09-Generators.md

 ### Typing Generators with Flow

 Flow 0.14.0 included support for generator functions.
-Generator functions provide a unique ability to JavaScript programs, the abilty to suspend and resume execution.
-This kind of control paves the way for async/await, an [upcoming feature](https://github.com/tc39/ecmascript-asyncawait), already supported by Flow.
+Generator functions provide a unique ability to JavaScript programs: the abilty to suspend and resume execution.
+This kind of control paves the way for async/await, an [upcoming feature](https://github.com/tc39/ecmascript-asyncawait) already supported by Flow.

 <!--truncate-->